dgimani/milliq_mcgen/propagate/README.md

 * `hit_*_line`: boolean indicating whether the mCP trajectory passes through 3 bars in a straight line.
 This is nominally how we characterize a "signal-like" event
 * `hit_*_bar_idxs`: list of bar indices that the mCP hits, in the order that it passes through them
 * `hit_*_bar_dists`: distance traversed within the bar for each of the bar indices above

+**How to run at UCSB cluster**

+* Currently cms11 at UCSB has condor installed, with about 500 cores usable
+* To use `ROOT` and `numba` for the fast integration (`MilliqanSim/millisim/fast_integrate.py`) a python environment could be made using [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html)
+    - Here is an example how
+    ```
+    # install first
+    curl micro.mamba.pm/install.sh | bash

+    # set up needed packages
+    micromamba create python=3.6 -n milliqan_sim root numba=0.53.1 -c conda-forge
+    micromamba install scipy
+    micromamba activate milliqan_sim
+    ```
+    ** it is then used in `propagate/batchsubmit/wrapper_ucsb.sh`

+* When submitting, go to batchsubmit dir in cms11
+    - python makeMuonConfigFile_ucsb.py # make changes inside as needed
+    - source submit_all.sh configs